beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 # Installations

-You are required to download and install the following free softwares for this workshop.
+You are required to download and install the following free software for this workshop.

 - [Anaconda Package Manager](https://www.anaconda.com/)
 - [Visual Studio Code](https://code.visualstudio.com/)